adityainduraj/foruma-next/README.md

-This is a version of the app we are trying to build, Foruma, in Next.JS
+This is a version of the app we are trying to build, Overweb, in Next.JS